xchem/fragalysis-backend/README.md

 Exit the container and tear-down the deployment: -

     docker-compose down

+>   The migrations will be written to your clone's filesystem as the clone directory
+    is mapped into the container as a volume.
+You just need to commit the migrations to Git.

 ## Pre-commit hooks
 The project uses [pre-commit] to enforce linting of files prior to committing